 Lecture Final.
-The lecture final is worth 150 points and will cover all chapters but will have more from the later chapters since there will not yet have been any testing on those chapters.
+The lecture final is worth 125 points and will cover all chapters but will have more from chapters 10 and 11 since there will not yet have been any testing on those chapters.
 The date and time for the final are given on page 11 and will not change.